verrazzano/docs/content/en/docs/backup/keycloak.md

 - Object store region name.
 - Object store signing key.
    - A signing key, which is required to authenticate with the Amazon S3 compatible object store; this is an Access Key/Secret Key pair.
-   - In Oracle Cloud Infrastructure, you or your administrator creates the Customer Secret Key.
+   - In Oracle Cloud Infrastructure (OCI), you or your administrator creates the Customer Secret Key.
       - An associated Access Key will be generated for the secret key.
       - To create a Customer Secret Key, see [Customer Secret Key](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm#create-secret-key).

 The following example creates a secret `mysql-backup-secret` in the namespace `keycloak`.
+The instructions in this page backup data from MySQL to Oracle Cloud Object Storage bucket and restore from there.

 1. MySQL Operator requires a secret to communicate with the S3 compatible object store, so we create a `backup-secret.txt` file, which has the object store credentials.